Vaccination for Dog Flu

 Dog Flu Vaccine Veterinary Hospital

 If your dog has had a recent respiratory infection, be sure to keep him or her at home for at least four weeks to allow the dog to recover fully and to minimize the risk of spreading the infection to other dogs.
 Be sure to clean and disinfect clothing, surfaces, and hands after exposure to dogs showing signs of respiratory disease to prevent transmission of infection to susceptible dogs.
-In addition, routine cleaning of your dog’s food and water bowls and toys with soap and water may help prevent the spread of disease.
+Additionally, routine cleaning of your dog’s food and water bowls and toys with soap and water may help prevent disease spread.

 By Allison Messina DVM